 Welcome to Literacy!
-My goal is to provide families and teachers with a wonderful array of resources to support and expand literacy development.
+My goal is to provide families with an array of wonderful resources to support and expand literacy development.
 I hope you find these suggestions and resources to be valuable as you watch your children grow as readers, writers, thinkers, listeners and speakers.
 Ultimately, I hope that all children will realize that reading brings pleasure and knowledge.
-Topics on this site include parent and teacher resources, book titles, and apps for children, parents and teachers.
+Topics on this site include parent and teacher resources, book titles, and apps for children.

 - Reading and writing